husarion/rosbot-xl-gamepad/README.md

 ./flash_rosbot_firmware.sh
 ```

-Clone this repository on the robot, connect a gamepad to the USB type A port at the back panel of ROSbot XL and run
+Connect a gamepad to the USB type A port at the back panel of ROSbot XL and run

 ```bash
 docker compose -f compose.f710.yaml up